 Yokohama By Night © Toshihiro Oimatsu

-While visiting Japan's largest city, Tokyo, it is quick and easy to pay a visit to the country's second largest metropolis as well: Yokohama can be reached in less than 30 minutes by train from Tokyo, lying south of the capital.
-The main reason for visiting Yokohama is to marvel at its futuristic new city centre, and perhaps take a stroll through Japan's largest Chinatown.
+While visiting Japan's largest city of Tokyo, it is quick and easy to pay a visit to the country's second biggest metropolis too.
+Yokohama can be reached in less than 30 minutes by train from Tokyo, lying south of the capital.
+The main reason for visiting Yokohama is to marvel at its futuristic new city centre and perhaps take a stroll through Japan's largest Chinatown.
 Yokohama's Chinatown, entered through four colourful gates and teeming with restaurants and shops, was developed after the city became one of the first Japanese ports to be opened to foreign trade after generations of isolation ended in 1859.
 Chinese traders flocked to the city, establishing a cultural neighbourhood.
 Minato Mirai is the new central city area around the harbour, characterised by the Landmark Tower, rising to 971ft (296m).
 Visitors can ride to the tower's observation deck in the world's second fastest elevator, travelling at 41ft (13m) a second, for a view that on a clear day stretches as far as Mount Fuji.
-The city also boasts the tallest inland lighthouse in the world, the Yokohama Marine Tower.
-The city is a commercial hub with wonderful shopping opportunities and restaurants and a fun nightlife.
+The city also boasts the Yokohama Marine Tower, the tallest inland lighthouse in the world.
+The city is a commercial hub with wonderful shopping opportunities, restaurants, and a fun nightlife.

 Transport: Toyoko Line from Shibuya, JR Tokaido Line or JR Yokosuka Line from Tokyo or Shinagawa Station